simoncozens/context/instructions/WEBAPP_OVERVIEW.md

 ## Live Feedback

 The editor provides real-time visualization of how outline edits affect the final rendered font, combining the precision of the compiled font with the interactivity of editable vector paths.

+## Development Instructions

+If necessary, create command-line workflows for development and testing, for instance to proof font compilation via node using the compiled fontc wasm binary ("test-compiler" folder), as you can easily debug its output without user interaction.